About Supported Employment

 Australian Disability Enterprises (ADEs) are generally not-for-profit organisations that play an important role in providing supported employment opportunities to people with moderate to severe disability across Australia.

 ADEs offer similar working conditions to other employers and an opportunity for people with disability to contribute and connect to their local community.
 ADEs provide a wide range of employment opportunities including packaging, assembly, production, recycling, screen-printing, plant nursery, garden maintenance and landscaping, cleaning services, laundry services and food services.

 Transition to the National Disability Insurance Scheme

-Previous to the rollout of the National Disability Insurance Scheme (NDIS), the Disability Employment Assistance (DEA) was the Australian Government’s supported employment program.
-The DEA program will be ceasing on 31 March 2021.
+Prior to the transition to the National Disability Insurance Scheme (NDIS), the Disability Employment Assistance (DEA) program was the Australian Government’s supported employment program.
+The DEA program ceased on 31 March 2021.

 The majority of supported employees have transitioned to the NDIS, with ADEs claiming funding from NDIS participant plans.

-Further information about supported employment under the NDIS can be found on their website, including information on the new NDIS pricing framework introduced on 1 July 2020 and NDIS eligibility requirements.
+Further information about supported employment under the NDIS can be found on the NDIS website, including information on the new NDIS pricing framework introduced on 1 July 2020 and NDIS eligibility requirements.

 Disability Employment Continuity of Support (DECoS)

-The DECoS program will provide funding for supports and services that enable supported employees who, as at 31 March 2021, are funded under the DEA program, and are ineligible for the NDIS (due to their age, residency, citizenship or disability type) to participate in and retain employment.
+The DECoS program provides funding for supports and services that enable supported employees who, as at 31 March 2021, were funded under the DEA program, and are ineligible for the NDIS (due to their age, residency, citizenship or disability type) to participate in and retain employment.